VictoriaParkes/mildew-detection-in-cherry-leaves/README.md

 * matplotlib - setting plot attributes such as size, title and labels and saving plots
 * Seaborn - creating plots and setting plot style
 * Streamlit - for creating the dashboard
-* Scikit-learn - for calulating model classification metrics
+* Scikit-learn - for calculating model classification metrics
 * Keras: used to define and train model
-* Tensorflow - the backend for keras, used to perform computations needed for model training
+* TensorFlow - the backend for Keras, used to perform computations needed for model training
 * KerasTuner - for model hyperparameter tuning

 ## 13. Credits

 * Information about powdery mildew, identification and sample collecting used on the dashboard was taken from [Claudia Probst and Gary Grove (WSU Plant Pathology), Cherry Powdery Mildew](https://treefruit.wsu.edu/crop-protection/disease-management/cherry-powdery-mildew/).
 * Lessons from [Code Institute's Full Stack Developer Course](https://codeinstitute.net/full-stack-software-development-diploma/) were frequently referred to in the development of this project.
-* Code for the app pages for the Streamlit dashboard, and data collection and data visualization jupiter notebooks was taken from Code Institute's Malaria Detector walkthrough project and modified to suite this project.
+* Code for the app pages for the Streamlit dashboard, and data collection and data visualization Jupyter notebooks was taken from Code Institute's Malaria Detector walkthrough project and modified to suite this project.
 * Optimizing the model was achieved using the following sources:
   * [Optimizing Neural Network Structures with Keras-Tuner](https://pythonprogramming.net/keras-tuner-optimizing-neural-network-tutorial/)
   * [KerasTuner Guide](https://keras.io/guides/keras_tuner/)